mitmedialab/SAR-opal-base/README.md

 #### Toucan

-If you set the toucan option to 'true', a toucan sidekick character will be loaded into the game (provided you have the toucan graphics in your Assets folder).
+If you set the toucan option to `true`, a toucan sidekick character will be loaded into the game (provided you have the toucan graphics in your Assets folder).
 You will then be able to send the sidekick commands, such as to play back sound or animations.
 If set to false, no toucan will be present.